egonzalezt/EFCORE5-Learning/DbRelationships/ManyToManyPayload.md

      bs => bs.HasOne<Samurai>().WithMany())
 ```

-With the piece of code we are indicating to EF CORE instead of inferring the join (weak table) there is a class that perform the join and is required to express the relationship between BattleSamurai and the other two classes to refer the joining in this case Battle and Samurai.
+With the piece of code we are indicating to EF CORE instead of inferring the join (weak table) there is a class that performs the join and is required to express the relationship between BattleSamurai and the other two classes to refer to the joining in this case Battle and Samurai.

-At this point the operation is completed but the the new Payload we need to populate it and thats why there are two new expressions
+At this point the operation is completed but the new Payload we need to populate and that's why there are two new expressions

 * `.Property(bs => bs.DateJoined).HasDefaultValueSql("getdate()")` express about the property DateJoined apply with HasDefaultValueSql the T-SQL Method `getdate()`